spawnmarvel/linux-and-azure/azure-extra-linux-vm/zabbix_monitor_vms_snmp_default/README.md

 1. Directory & File Monitoring (vfs.dir.*)

-* vfs.dir.size[path]: Calculates the total size of a folder (e.g., check if your backup folder is too large).
+🔵  vfs.dir.size[path]: Calculates the total size of a folder (e.g., check if your backup folder is too large).

-* vfs.file.contents[path]: Reads the entire content of a file (useful for small config files or version files).
+🔵  vfs.dir.size[C:\Program Files\GrafanaLabs\grafana\data\log]

-* vfs.file.cksum[path,mode]: Calculates a file checksum (CRC-32 by default).
+🔵  vfs.file.cksum[path,mode]: Calculates a file checksum (CRC-32 by default).
 Used to detect if a configuration file or binary has been modified.

-* vfs.file.exists[path,include,exclude]: Returns 1 if the file exists and 0 if it doesn't

 🔵 vfs.file.size[path,mode]: Returns the file size in bytes or the number of lines.